marriott-library/MaRMAT-Beta/README.md

 ## 2. The Command-Line Tool
 The [MaRMAT](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-CommandLine-2.5.py) can be run by any user from their command line.
 Where indicated in the script, provide the paths to each file, specify the columns you wish to analyze, designate your "Identifier" column, and input the categories of terms you want to match.
-Then, run the Python file from your command line.
+Then, run the Python file from your command line. **Additional instructions for MacOS users can be found [HERE](https://github.com/marriott-library/MaRMAT/blob/main/Code/MacOS-UsersGuide.md).**

 ### 2.1 Usage
 1. Install Python if not already installed (Python 3.x recommended).